 While this is great, there is/was still a little bit of friction.
 Because users had to learn how to use yet another portal for the AWS Service Catalog.

-Reducing ITSM friction by connecting AWS Service Catalog and your ITSM tool
+Reducing ITSM and cloud friction by connecting AWS Service Catalog and your ITSM tool

 Now AWS is eliminating that friction for ServiceNow customers – and I’m sure similar capabilities will be created for different cloud service, and ITSM tool, providers – with the release of the AWS Service Catalog Connector for ServiceNow.